aws/aws-eks-best-practices/content/networking/docs/index.md

 AWS VPC CNI plugin is the only officially supported [network plugin](https://kubernetes.io/docs/concepts/cluster-administration/networking/) on EKS.
 VPC CNI provides native integration with AWS VPC and works in Undrelay mode.
 In Underlay mode, containers and hosts are located at the same network layer and share the same position.
 Network interconnection between containers depends on the underlying network.
 Using this plugin allows Kubernetes pods to have the same IP address inside the pod as they do on the VPC network.

-However, since EKS runs upstream Kubernetes and is certified Kubernetes conformant, you can use alternate [CNI plugins](https://github.com/containernetworking/cni).Alternate CNIs works in overlay network mode over Amazon VPC.
+However, since EKS runs upstream Kubernetes and is certified Kubernetes conformant, you can use alternate [CNI plugins](https://github.com/containernetworking/cni).
+Alternate CNIs works in overlay network mode over Amazon VPC.

 An overlay network allows network devices to communicate across an underlying network (referred to as the underlay) without the underlay network having any knowledge of the devices connected to the overlay network.
 From the point of view of the devices connected to the overlay network, it looks just like a normal network.
 The overlay network takes a network packet, referred to as the inner packet, and encapsulating it inside an outer network packet.
 In this way the underlay sees the outer packets without needing to understand how to handle the inner packets.
 In Overlay mode, a container is independent of the host's IP address range.
 During cross-host communication, tunnels are established between hosts and all packets in the container CIDR block are encapsulated as packets exchanged between hosts in the underlying physical network.
 This mode removes the dependency on the underlying network.

 How the overlay knows where to send packets varies by overlay type and the protocols they use.
 For example Weavenet and Flannel provides Layer2 and multicast support vs. Calico which uses BGP to program route tables and avoids packet encapsulation.

-A compelling reason to opt for an alternate CNI plugin is to run Pods without using a VPC IP address per Pod.
-Although, using an alternate CNI plugin can come at the expense of network performance which you might want to avoid if running network internsive workloads.
+A strong argument to choose an alternative CNI plugin is the ability to operate Pods without assigning each Pod a unique VPC IP address.
+Nevertheless, adopting a different CNI plugin may reduce network performance, which you may wish to avoid if you're running network-intensive workloads.
+If you intend to utilize an alternative CNI plugin in production, we recommend that you either obtain commercial support or have the in-house knowledge to troubleshoot and provide fixes to the open source CNI plugin project.
+Check the [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/alternate-cni-plugins.html) for a list of partners and installation instructions.

 ## Support for Multi-Homed Pods